 Rocket Hardware – Rapid Bee Feeder Round Hive Top – $$

 Size and Weight

 - Dimensions: 10.5 x 10.5 x 2 inches

 - Weight: 8.8 Ounces

-This product by Rocket Hardware is made out of high-end plastic and quality material that is not easy to crack and are safe for the bee’s food container.
+This product by Rocket Hardware is made out of high-end plastic and quality material that is not easy to crack and is safe for the bee’s food container.

-The unit also provides a clear cap for the bee feeder which lessens the chances and risk of drowning bees.
-The bee feeder can be used in a medium 8 frame or even in a 10 frame.
+The unit also provides a clear cap which lessens the chances and risk of drowning bees.
+The feeder can be used in a medium 8 frame or even in a 10 frame.

 Rocket Hardware’s rapid round bee feeder has been said to prevent any robbing stimulus.
 Robbing is a situation wherein bees from other beehives steals or attacks other beehives.

 It is a major problem in beekeeping and if you have this situation quite often then you might consider getting this product by Rocket Hardware.

 The internal feeder provided by this product prevents inadvertent robbing usually caused by entrance feeding.
 What makes this popular among beekeepers is also the fact that hives do not have to be disturbed to be able to refill.
 It is space-saving because it does not fill up too much area and it is very easy to clean.